Avoiding Burnout As A Creative Entrepreneur

 And you know what?
 It felt gross.

-Only after making everything else the big emphasis for my day have I been able to sit down and design client work.
+Only after making everything else a big priority for my day have I been able to sit down and design client work.
 And - just ugh.
+And you know what?
+It completely zapped me.

-So, how do we run a business while preserving creativity?
+So, how do we run a business that allows us to preserve out creativity?

 So what's my point here?